tux78/intelmq/README.md

 ## Output: McAfee ESM Add Datasource

 This bot is being used to board new data sources into ESM.
 The data is expected as JSON object within the "output" field.
-An upfront parser has to be in place formatting the epected outcome
+An upfront parser has to be in place generating the epected outcome

 ```
-{
-    '(ERC ID)':
 [{
+    receiverId: '(ERC ID)'
+    datasources: [{
         'name': '(data source 1)',
         'ipAddress': '(IP Address)',
         'typeId': 65, # DS Type ID == Linux